-I learned so many different skills in my checkered work history, but they, and the skills I already had, all came together when we ‘retired’ and I opened my own business in Istanbul’s Grand Bazaar.
+I learned so many different skills in my checkered work history, but they, and the skills I already had, all came together when we ‘retired’ and I opened The Crazy Lady’s Place in Istanbul’s Grand Bazaar.
 I actually felt as though everything I had ever done before was just prep work for doing this, although I hadn’t realized it at the time.

 Not counting this final expat location, I would say that my work life in Saudi Arabia was the one of which I was the fondest.
-There I ran two very successful businesses (three if we count dance!) which were the final training ground for my Istanbul business.
+There I ran two very successful businesses (three if we count dance!) which were the final training ground for The Crazy Lady’s Place.

 Oh wow, we got to the shop in the Gran Bazaar Linda, I am thrilled!
 I imagine you have told the story over and over again, but it does not happen every day to speak with an American woman who was the first expat ever to open a shop in the Gran Bazaar of Istanbul!!!
 So be patient, and please tell us as much as you can about it… How did you get the idea?
 Did you have to go through a bureaucratic nightmare to open it?
 What did you sell?
 How long have you had the shop?
 What were the happiest moments, and what the hardest?
 How did people around you in the market view you?